-Flying on my 70th airline, I wanted to fly on this nemo livery and I got it!
+Flying on my 70th airline, I wanted to fly on this Nemo livery and I got it!
 How lucky I am.
 Even the crew asked me how did I know I was flying on this.
 A big thank you to the crew for signing my card.

 Just a few examples (Thanks to the airliners.net photographers)

-Its easy to use and had no problems at all, doing the checking in.
+It is easy to use and had no problems at all, doing the checking in.
 I wondered why does the seat number starts from row 33 and not number 1?
 You guys must be wondering the same, right?
-Anyway, decided to choose the one of the seats near the rear.
+Anyway, decided to choose one of the seats near the rear.
 Hoping that since there are so many Don Mueang - Chiang Mai flights daily, the rear would be pretty much empty.

 Flight route of the day